 South Coast Highway 101 HOV Lanes

-This project, previously known as the South Coast 101 HOV Lanes Project, would add one high occupancy vehicle (HOV) lane in each direction on US 101 from 0.2 mile south of Bailard Avenue the City of Carpinteria to Sycamore Creek in the City of Santa Barbara.
-The project is 10.9 miles in length.
+This project would add one high-occupancy vehicle lane in each direction on US 101 from 0.2 mile south of Bailard Avenue in the City of Carpinteria to Sycamore Creek in the City of Santa Barbara.
+The project is 10.9 miles long.

-Caltrans District 5 is the lead agency for the project.
-SBCAG is the primary project sponsor.
-Project partners include the City of Santa Barbara, County of Santa Barbara, City of Carpinteria, SBCAG and Caltrans.
+Caltrans District 5 is the lead agency for the project, and the Santa Barbara County Association of Governments is the main project sponsor.
+Project partners include the City of Santa Barbara, County of Santa Barbara, City of Carpinteria, Santa Barbara County Association of Governments, and Caltrans.
 The project is funded with Measure A regional sales tax funds, as well as other state and federal funding sources.

-The proposed project would add one HOV lane in each direction, resulting in a six-lane freeway within the project limits.
-A no-build alternative and three build alternatives were considered in the environmental document.
-The added lanes are proposed part-time HOV lanes, meaning that they will operate as general-purpose lanes during off-peak periods of weekdays and on weekends.
-Project improvements for all build alternatives are confined primarily to the existing State Highway right-of-way.
+The proposed project would add one high-occupancy vehicle lane in each direction, resulting in a six-lane freeway within the project limits.
+The added lanes are proposed as part-time high-occupancy vehicle lanes, meaning that they will operate as general-purpose lanes during off-peak periods on weekdays and weekends.
+Project improvements for all Build Alternatives are confined primarily to the existing State Highway right-of-way.

 - To reduce congestion, decrease vehicle travel times and to facilitate the flow of goods and services